cyber-scotland-connect/scotsecure_2019/README.md

 Stream 8: The Security Basics: What are they and why aren’t we doing them? - GARY HUNTER
 Stream 9: Cultural Change: How to Win the Hearts & Minds of the Business - MAGGIE DE JAGER
 Stream 10: Cloud Security - STU HIRST

+*Ensure all changes to this repo are made to 'dev'.
+Then pull/merge requests can be make to 'master'.*